This post may contain affiliate links. Read my disclosure page here.

 Tap stars to rate

-This easy homemade lemonade says summer with three ingredients and plenty of fresh flavors.
-It doesn’t require cooking a simple syrup.
-It is quick, delicious, and refreshing – a summer crowd pleaser!
+This easy homemade lemonade is made with fresh lemons and plenty of fresh flavors.
+It doesn't require cooking a simple syrup.
+It is quick, delicious, and refreshing – a summer crowd-pleaser!

 Prep Time: 10 minutes